azoth-lang/azoth.language.reference/src/value-declarations.md

 record value is declared with a parameter list after the struct name (e.g. `move struct Example(foo: int, bar: string)`).
 These parameters then become fields of the type.
 Declaring a record value implicitly declares three things in the value.
-Additional members can be declared in additional to the implicitly declared ones.
+Additional members can be declared in addition to the implicitly declared ones.

 First, each of the parameters is declared as a field of the struct.
 For this reason, the parameters may not be `lent`.
 A value type cannot have `var` fields so the parameters cannot be declared `var`.